 in 2014, I was afforded the unique experience of speaking to over 2000 people at TEDxBoulder about how our commitment to the things that we care about most enriches our ability to enjoy them, and how important it is for us to see how investing our time and energy in those endeavors perpetuates a cycle of conservation that not only benefits us individually, but benefits our greater ecosystems - social and environmental.

-I am currently based in Boulder, Colorado, where I spend as much time as possible knee deep in a river.
+I am currently based in Denver, Colorado, where I spend as much time as possible knee deep in a river.